RoboSchmied/virtualagc-virtualagc/YUL/notes.md

  01 02 03 ...................
 46 47 48
  MSB                               LSB

-However, there is no sub-48-bit access to memory, so the issue of endianess doesn't really apply.
+However, there is no sub-48-bit access to memory, so the issue of endianness doesn't really apply.

 Instruction Set